VioletSnow08/VioletSnow08/README.md

 - ⚡ Fun fact: ...
 -->

 Hi there!
 I'm Vinnie.
+Manjaro is the best #changemymind.
 Here are some things about me.

 - 🐧 I am 17 years old.
+- ❗Linux > Windows > MacOS
 - 🖥️ I am currently working on: RoverCore and the Documentation
 - 🔤 Languages: English
 - ⌨️ Programming Languages I know: JavaScript, Java, C#, HTML, CSS